 Amount Of Playtime

-Time outside of the kennel is an essential aspect of your dog’s stay.
-These playtimes allow them to socialize with other dogs, and get affection from people.
+Time outside the kennel is essential to your dog’s stay.
+These playtimes allow them to socialize with other dogs and get affection from people.

-To protect your Doodle, choosing a facility that requires all of these vaccinations is a better choice.
+Choosing a facility that requires all these vaccinations is better to protect your Doodle.

 Bad Weather And Emergencies

-Last but not least, a great thing to watch out for is cleanliness.
-The facility should be free of foul odors and excessive waste.
-Kennels where the dogs’ sleep should be clean and dry.
 Cleanliness is one aspect that can quickly get out of control when you care for too many dogs.
-If the staff is unable to keep the areas clean, they may not have the time to care for your Doodle.
+If the staff cannot keep the areas clean, they may not have the time to care for your Doodle.

 Below is a Pinterest friendly photo…. so you can pin it to your Doodle Board!!